goggalore/pokemon-browser/README.md

 I really appreciated the type safety and robust error handling it provided.
 Ultimately, I read the source code to ensure it wasn't just a wasteful additional package.

+## Code Comments
+Overall, I made a lot of comments especially in places where I felt I needed to explain *why* I did something.
+I don't usually leave SO many comments, as I tend to put explanations in JSDoc format and any extra, excessive reasoning in commit messages or in the team documentation location.

+I wanted them to be very visible here because I worked so independently on it and it's an offhand project.

+On that note though, I DID make commits.
+If you look into the commit history, you can get an idea of how I commit things.

 ## What the app is missing:

 There a few things leftover that I know are missing and wish I could have addressed,